 Tradition and culture is vital to the Hindu religion

-- The scriptures and teachings of the religion educate us about respect and dignity
+The scriptures and teachings of the religion educate us about respect and dignity

-But what is the significance of this act such that it has been continuing since so many generations and is still taught to the children today?
+Tradition of “Touching feet of elders” has been continuing since so many generations and is still taught to the children today?

 Secondly, the saying “everytime you bow you receive a blessing” is a part of Hindu philosophy.
 Certainly, the elders bless the younger one when the latter bends to touch their feet.
 “Sada Khush Raho” (Stay content forever) or more traditionally “Ayushman Bhava” (May you live long) is a common response to the traditional act.